aidan-duggan/while-gaming/_posts/2020-04-29-rcg-diary-1-laying-down-the-framework.md

 date: 2020-04-30T14:04:03.607Z
 thumb_img_path: /images/rugbyplaycardexample.png
 content_img_path: /images/rugbyplaycardexample.png
+excerpt: The first step is laying out the rules in a document so I can easily iterate on them.
+This will help me build up the picture of how it will all work.
+I've started that here.
+At time of writing its just what I think the components will be.
+You can read the laws of rugby to get a better idea of what I'm trying to model.
 layout: post
 ---
 #### Rugby Card Game: Diary #1

 **Where to start**

-First step is laying out the rules in a document so I can easily iterate on them.
+The first step is laying out the rules in a document so I can easily iterate on them.
 This will help me build up the picture of how it will all work.
 I've started that [here](https://github.com/aidan-duggan/RugbyCardGame/blob/master/rules.md).
 At time of writing its just what I think the components will be.
 You can read the [laws of rugby](https://en.wikipedia.org/wiki/Rugby_union#Laws) to get a better idea of what I'm trying to model.

 **Core Mechanics**